brijmohanbohra15/Watershed-prioritization-based-on-Soil-susceptibility-using-TOPSIS-AHP-model/README.md

-# my-Collection
-This repository is collection of my code for different project
+This repository covers the codes on my case study on Watershed prioritization based on Soil susceptibility using TOPSIS AHP model.

 ## SMOS_anlaysis.py
 file contains function for clipping the SMOS netcdf file and interpolate that for given extent